 The holidays are here, and your house is a mess.
-You need a game plan to make the house presentable for guests, and ready to turn out those delicious dishes!
-Here's a how-to guide for the biggest holiday-prep cleaning jobs at home using Simple Green All-Purpose Cleaner – a safer, orally non-toxic and powerfully effective replacement for multiple cleaning products at home.
+You need a game plan to make the house presentable and ready to turn out those delicious dishes!
+Here's a how-to guide for the biggest holiday-prep cleaning jobs at home using Simple Green All-Purpose Cleaner – a safer and powerfully effective replacement for multiple cleaning products at home.

-Here are 5 Big Holiday Cleaning Jobs Made Easy, using Simple Green All-Purpose Cleaner!
+Here a 5 Big Holiday Cleaning Jobs Made Easy, using Simple Green All-Purpose Cleaner!

-Do you really want your guests to see that grease splatter on the oven door, charred chunks of food on the oven floor, grease-stained racks and other oven messes when lending a hand in the kitchen?
-Save yourself from harsh judgement and get it clean ahead of time.
+Grease splatter on the oven door, charred chunks of food on the oven floor, grease-stained racks, and who knows what else.
+Get your oven clean ahead of cooking time.

-Spray full-strength Simple Green on the entire oven and racks (including the outside if necessary), and let the cleaning solution soak for up to 5 minutes to penetrate the baked-on grease.
-Then scrub with a stiff bristled nylon brush or non-abrasive pad to help loosen stuck-on food and grease.
+Spray full-strength Simple Green onto the entire oven and racks (including the outside if necessary) and let the solution soak for up to 5 minutes.
+To penetrate the baked-on grease.
+Then scrub with a stiff bristled nylon brush or non-abrasive pad to help loosen up stuck-on food and grease.
 Rinse by wiping the surfaces with a warm damp microfiber or cloth, then dry with a clean microfiber or cloth and replace the cleaned oven racks.

-A stinky, cluttered fridge is a great way to ruin appetites at the holiday feast.
-You want a tough cleaner, degreaser and deodorizing formula that can lift the funky, grimy spills, messes and smells without harming surfaces or leaving behind a harsh chemical residue.
+A stinky, cluttered fridge is a great way to ruin an appetite.
+You want a tough cleaner, degreaser, and deodorizer that can lift the funky, grimy spills, messes, and smells without harming surfaces or leaving behind a harsh chemical residue.
 Simple Green's got you covered.

-Rinse with clean water, wiping with a clean, damp microfiber pad or non-abrasive cloth to ensure a residue-free surface.
+Rinse with clean water by wiping with a clean, damp microfiber pad or non-abrasive cloth, ensuring a residue-free surface.
 Dry and polish with a clean microfiber pad or non-abrasive cloth.
-For any reflective surfaces, glossy finishes, polished metals and glass, this final step will leave a sparkling clean, streak free surface.
+For any reflective surfaces, glossy finishes, polished metals and glass, this final step will leave a sparkling clean, streak-free surface.

-Note: This tip is for wood burning fireplaces.
-For gas fireplaces, refer to this tip.
-For smoke stains, use this tip.
+Note: This tip is only for wood burning fireplaces.
+If you're looking to remove smoke stains, use this tip.